igormusic/CIS-2014-PingAccess-3.0-SDK-Demo/README.md

             getConfiguration().getPattern();
         }

 1. Rules may be called upon to perform Error Handling.
-This usually happens when one of the Rules being evaluated for a request--not necessarily this rule--throws an AccessException from its HandleRequest method.
+This happens when one of the Rules being evaluated for a request--not necessarily this rule--throws an AccessException from its HandleRequest method.
 We're choosing a simple implementation here.